How do I get started writing a personal statement?

 There are common elements to most personal statements, which should answer these questions:

-- Why are you interested in the specific program you are applying to?
+- Why are you interested in this specific program?

-- Why do you want to work towards the degree you are applying for?
+- Why do you want to work toward this particular degree?

-- What past academic and personal experiences have you had that will help you as you work towards that degree?
+- What previous academic and personal experiences will assist you as you work toward that degree?

-- What do you bring to the program that others might not? (i.e. what makes you unique and a good candidate for that program?)
+- What do you bring to the program that others might not?
+In other words, what makes you an exceptional and appropriate candidate?

 What can the Writing Center do to help?

 All Writing Center consultants at the University of Louisville are graduate students who have composed various personal statement of their own, so they both know the conventions of the genre and understand the difficulty of distilling your experiences into a one or two page document.
 Whether you are still brainstorming connections, looking for feedback on an early draft, or just want a fresh opinion on something you have been working on for awhile, University Writing Center consultants can offer their advice and response to your personal statement.